 If you're thinking of selling up, these pet-peeves could send prospective buyers running in the opposite direction...

-As the property market starts to get back on track, many house-hunters are resuming the search for their dream home.
+In the wake of the stamp duty holiday extension, which will now end on 30 June, many house-hunters are resuming the search for their dream home.

-For prospective sellers wanting to take advantage of the surge in demand in a market place where online viewings are fast becoming the new norm, it's important to ensure your home stands out from the virtual crowd.
+For prospective sellers wanting to take advantage of the surge in demand in a market place where online viewings have become the new norm, it's important to ensure your home stands out from the virtual crowd.

 To help homeowners looking to sell up, financial services company Bankrate surveyed 2,750 Brits looking to purchase property as restrictions ease to reveal the most common pet peeves when it comes to house listings.

 Here are the 10 biggest mistakes you can make, plus a few handy tips on how to avoid them and make your home more appealing to buyers.

 10. Taking pictures on a rainy day